United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

 Frampton’s Plantation and Pocotaligo Bridge

 Colonel Good commanded the brigade and Lt.
-Colonel Alexander the regiment, which fought for two hours against the enemy, well protected in defensive works, losing Captain Charles Mickley and 18 enlisted men killed, Captain George Junker mortally wounded, and Captain Reuben Gardner, Lieutenant William Geety and 114 enlisted men wounded
+Colonel Alexander the regiment, which fought for two hours against the enemy, who was well protected in defensive works.
+Captain Charles Mickley of Company G and 18 enlisted men were killed, Captain George Junker of Company K was mortally wounded, and Lieutenants Reuben Gardner and William Geety and 114 enlisted men were wounded.

 1863